Don’t Let Bad Billing Be A Business-Builder For Your Competitors

 Legal Billing Software To Outperform Your Competitors In 2021 | Insights

 Financial pressures on law firms are nothing new.
-However, these pressures have dramatically increased over recent years with a combination of cost-consciousness clients, declining realization rates, and competition from corporate legal departments moving work in-house
+However, these pressures have dramatically increased over recent years with a combination of cost-consciousness clients, declining realization rates, and the rise in “low cost competitors"

 As a result, law firms have been searching for ways to please budget-conscious clients while improving profits.